kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 **S3 bucket:** Cloud object storage tool which both CURs and Athena output cost data to.
 Kubecost needs access to these buckets in order to read that data.

 ## Cost and Usage Report integration

+For the below guide, a GitHub repository with sample files can be found [here](https://github.com/kubecost/poc-common-configurations/tree/main/aws).

 ### Step 1: Setting up a CUR